8 Ways for Singaporeans to Recession-Proof Their Finances

 If you wish to invest in foreign-listed products, know the additional potential risks before committing your money.

-At Income, there’s a whole suite of MAS-regulated savings and investment-linked plans that cater to different risk appetites, time periods and budgets.
+At Income Insurance, there’s a whole suite of MAS-regulated savings and investment-linked plans that cater to different risk appetites, time periods and budgets.

 Alongside understanding investment products, integrating risk management and insurance into your financial plan is crucial to protect your money, especially in a recession.
 Adequate insurance coverage is just as important as investment in managing risks.
 Life and health insurance, for instance, safeguard your family's financial future by providing security against unforeseen events.